-The world population is growing rapidly.
-In 2020, there will be around 7.8 billion people on earth, and the trend is rising.
+The world's population is growing rapidly.
+In 2020, there will be around 7.8 billion people on the planet, and the trend is rising.
 This means that the demand for living space and raw materials is also increasing - negative effects on ecosystems and biodiversity have already been noticeable for a long time.
-How many people can the Earth take?
+How many people can the earth handle?
 But how can the world population be measured quantitatively and qualitatively?
 Does humanity have to shrink for species to survive?

 Prof. Dr. Matthias Glaubrecht, evolutionary biologist and biodiversity researcher, University of Hamburg

-Prof. Dr. Eckhart Voland, biologist and biophilosopher, University of Gießen
+Prof. Dr. Eckhart Voland, biologist and biophilosopher, University of Giessen

 Catherina Hinz, population expert and director of the Berlin Institute for Population and Development